tryolabs/aws-workshop/workshop/serverless/01-serverless.md

 ## Install Serverless
 During the installation process you will be asked for your `AWS Access Key Id` and `AWS Secret Access Key` you got when you created the programmatic user.
 Take it at hand.

-1. Follow the insstallation instructions only [here](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).
+1. Follow the installation instructions only [here](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).
 2. If you didn't clone this repo yet, do it.
 If you alredy done go to `./infraestructure/aws/lambda` and take a look at the serverless yaml file [here](/infrastructure/aws/lambda/serverless.yml).
 There you could see the definition of your serverless service.
 Under the `functions` section you have the lambda function handler, this is the entry point for execution of your microservice.
 It also defines an HTTP method and path to trigger the lambda function.
 At the top of the file, there are some general parameters and there is also two IAM policies to allow access to parameters and encription keys needed by the lambda function to configure the database access.